Acid reflux overview

 - Pain radiating to the left arm, shoulder, neck, jaw or back

 Other conditions to be ruled out are pneumonia, chest wall pain or a pulmonary embolus.
-Another gastrointestinal cause may also be possible - some additional symptoms such as bloody or dark stools or black vomit may indicate that you have an ulcer that has bled such as a peptic ulcer.
-In this case call 911.
+Another gastrointestinal cause may also be possible.
+Symptoms such as bloody or dark stools or black vomit may indicate that you have an ulcer that is bleeding.
+This is considered a medical emergency and requires immediate evaluation.

-Acid reflux is a common condition and the most common symptom is heartburn which is usually just an uncomfortable sensation.
-If acid reflux is frequent and affects your daily life there is a chance that you may have GERD.
+Acid reflux is a common condition and the most common symptom is heartburn.
+If acid reflux is frequent and affects your quality of life there is a chance that you may have GERD.
 You should consult your doctor and get treated to avoid complications.
-Emergency conditions such as a heart attack may mimic acid reflux so it is important to get medical help if you suspect something is off.
+Emergency conditions such as a heart attack may mimic acid reflux so it is important to get medical help if you suspect an alternate diagnosis for your symptoms.